 - Exercise.
 It’s good for you and it gives you a way to redirect all that energy.
 Exercise is incredibly important for repairing some of the physical and emotional damage of drinking.
 It doesn’t have to be intense.
 Taking a 20-minute walk while listening to your favorite podcast or audiobook counts.

 - Meditation.
-I firmly believe that a daily meditation practice is a top five must-have tool for any healthy lifestyle.
+I firmly believe that daily meditation practice is a top-five must-have tool for any healthy lifestyle.
 For those of us in sobriety, it’s especially important because it helps us undo some of the damage drinking has done to our brains.
-Think of it as exercise for the mind.
+Think of it as an exercise for the mind.

 - Journaling.
 You need space to process your stuff every day.
 It doesn’t have to be fancy.
 A standard composition notebook and pen or pencil will do.
 Journaling in sobriety helps you find out what’s at the root of your emotions.
 Why DID you get crazed when your boss asked for revisions on that project?
 What’s at the root?
 You might find that your boss is activating some deep-seated issues you carry around about not feeling good enough.
 Maybe she reminds you of your over-demanding mother.
 Whatever it is, the more you understand it, the more you can release yourself from it.

 3. Proactively deal with emotional triggers.